Retire Before Mom and Dad: The Simple Numbers Behind A Lifetime of Financial Freedom by Rob Berger is a personal finance book published in 2019.

 - Financial freedom requires a big salary

-- Financial freedom takes 40 years (or longer) to achieve
+- Financial freedom takes 40 years or longer

 - Happiness is expensive